DeepLearnI/auction-price-regression-tutorial/README.md

 ### Logging Metrics

 The last line of driver.py prints the test mean squared error.
 We'll replace this print statement with a call to the function foundations.log_metric().
 This function takes two arguments, a key and a value.
-Once a job successfully completes, logged metrics for each job will be visible from the Foundations GUI.
-Copy the following line and replace the print statement with it:
+Once a job successfully completes, **logged metrics for each job will be visible from the Foundations GUI.** Copy the following line and replace the print statement with it.

 Line 43 in driver.py:

 ```python
 foundations.log_metric('test mean squared error', float(mse))